U.S. flag

 • Role-play a scenario or make a presentation about the importance of respecting others, the negative effects of gossip, or how to cooperate.

-• Make posters for the school about cyberbullying and being smart online.
+• Make posters for the school about the dangers of cyberbullying and how to be smart, safe, and respectful online.

-Involve the kid who bullied in making amends or repairing the situation.
+Involve the child who bullied in making amends or repairing the situation.
 The goal is to help them see how their actions affect others.
 For example, the child can:

 • Write a letter apologizing to the student who was bullied.

-• Do a good deed for the person who was bullied or for others in your community.
+• Do a good deed for the person who was bullied or for others in the community.

 • Clean up, repair, or pay for any property they damaged.